 The tabletop Christmas tree that we received through Harry & David is a Dwarf Alberta Spruce.
 Slow growers, Alberta Spruce trees average only two to three inches of new growth per year, eventually topping out at 12 feet tall.
 The other tree that we received, a Douglas Fir, will someday be a much larger tree, something we took into consideration when choosing a planting location.

 We planted the Douglas Fir first, setting it in a relatively sunny location at the edge of the woods near our house.
 Because Douglas Firs don't do well in compact soil, we made the hole wide and deep, breaking up the clods of clay well before mixing in a bag of topsoil.

-The Dwarf Albert Spruce, which doesn't mind dense clay, was also placed in a sunny spot.
+The dwarf Alberta spruce, which doesn't mind dense clay, was also placed in a sunny spot.
 Because of its small size and slow growth pattern, we chose a location in the landscaping island that we're developing along the edge of the woods.
-A row of young red twig dogwood are set about six feet behind the spruce tree.
+A row of young red twig dogwoods are set about six feet behind the spruce tree.

 Planting Tabletop Christmas Trees Indoors

 If the ground is frozen where you live or you don't have a yard, you may extend the life of your miniature Christmas tree by re-potting it rather than by planting it outside.

 - Select a container that is larger than the original pot, and make sure the larger container has lots of drainage holes.

 - Place gravel in the bottom of the pot and fill it partially with regular potting soil before setting the tree in place.
 (If the roots are compacted, slash them along the sides and bottom with a sharp knife and spread them across the soil as you fill the pot.)

 - Once it's repotted, place the mini Christmas tree in a sunny location.